 Oversight for L.A.
 Care Health Plan's directly contracted PPGs are performed as prescribed in the UM Delegation Oversight Plan as approved by the UM Committee.
 Wherever possible these audits may be done in conjunction with other L.A.
 Care Health Plan departments to improve efficiencies and decrease duplication.
 The primary objective of the oversight audit is to ensure compliance with L.A.
-Care Health Plan's Utilization Management Department policies and procedures, standards of care, Local, State, and National regulatory requirements, and provisions of the purchaser contracts (e.g. SDHS, MRMIB, CHP).
+Care Health Plan's policies and procedures, standards of care, Local, State, and National regulatory requirements, and provisions of the purchaser contracts (e.g. SDHS, MRMIB, CHP).
 The oversight audit consists of document review and staff interviews to verify that policies/procedures/processes have been implemented and are being applied and complied with.
 This may include, but not be limited to, audits of case files and medical records.
 The oversight audits are conducted to ensure compliance with the following requirements:

-- Annual approved Utilization Management Program, Work Plan, and Evaluation - UM Policies/Procedures/Processes - UM Delegation Oversight - UM Case Management - UM Care Coordination for in and out of network referrals/hospitals - UM Care Coordination for Linked and Carved Out Services
+- Annual approved Utilization Management Program, Work Plan, and Evaluation - UM Policies/Procedures/Processes - UM Administrative capacity, staffing resources - UM Over/Under Utilization - UM referral management - UM Criteria and consistency of application of criteria - Emergency Services and After Hours Authorizations - UM sub-delegation activities - UM Case Management, for Members identified by the HRA or CM program as "low" or "moderate" risk - UM Care Coordination for in and out of network referrals/hospitals - UM Care Coordination for Linked and Carved Out Services